 What other taxes might be payable by the estate?

-You should bear in mind that even if the estate is not liable for IHT, nevertheless tax is still payable during the period of administration of the estate on any income or capital gains.
-See ‘How is an estate taxed during administration?’.
+You should bear in mind that even if the estate is not liable for IHT, tax may still be payable during the period of administration of the estate on any income or capital gains.
+See ‘How is an estate taxed during administration?’ for more information.